adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 positive for ferromagnetic order.

 .. note::
-    The "standard" here does not mean that the :py:class:`.ExchangeHamiltonian` is always has this notation.
-For example when :py:class:`.ExchangeHamiltonian` is read from |TB2J|_ file (:py:func:`.read_tb2j_model`) it has the notation of TB2J.
+    The "standard" here does not mean that the :py:class:`.SpinHamiltonian` is always has this notation.
+For example when :py:class:`.SpinHamiltonian` is read from |TB2J|_ file (:py:func:`.read_tb2j_model`) it has the notation of TB2J.

 There are five properties, that has to be defined in order to describe the